 Árbol del Tule, Hierve el Agua, Mitla and Mezcal

-A full day tour takes you to two of the most popular natural highlights of the region – Árbol del Tule and Hierve el Agua – the fattest tree you’ve probably ever seen, and a petrified waterfall.
+A full day tour takes you to two of the most popular natural highlights of Oaxaca State – Árbol del Tule and Hierve el Agua – the fattest tree you’ve probably ever seen, and a petrified waterfall.
 The waterfall is a little rushed if you want to hike to the bottom and swim in the “infinity pool” at the top, but either way the valley views are incredible.
 The tour then continues to the archaeological site of Mitla, where you will see beautiful Zapotec designs in reliefs unique to Mitla’s ancient temple.
 You’ll usually conclude your day with the obligatory Mezcal distillery and tasting.

 Artisan villages – Coyotepec, Tilcajete, Jalieza, and Ocotlan de Morelos